sap-tutorials/btp-dev-guidance/tutorials/introduction/introduction.md

 This guidance covers a variety of topics starting from basic onboarding tasks to creating development pipelines.
 The tasks are bundled in step-by-step tutorials featuring the following topics:

-- Setting up BAS as your development environment
+- Setting up SAP Business Application Studio as your development environment
 - Developing a CAP application including user interface
 - Implementing authorization checks
 - Creating a subaccount in SAP BTP